 - **You can use half of the pecans to decorate the top of the cookies, and add the rest into the dry mixture in step 2.

 - ***The filling in these cookies will leak out.
-To avoid any sticky messes, I lightly spray the cookie sheet with PAM Non-Stick Cooking Spray (original), although you can also use the butter PAM or the PAM baking version.
+To avoid any sticky messes, I lightly spray the cookie sheet with PAM Non-Stick Cooking Spray but you can also grease the sheets with shortening.

-1. Preheat oven to 350F, spray the baking sheet with PAM cooking spray, and set aside.
+1. Preheat oven to 350F, spray the baking sheet with cooking spray, and set aside.

 2. Mix all the dry ingredients (flour, baking powder, cinnamon, salt, brown sugar and only ½ cup of the piloncillo) in a large bowl.
 Mix until all the ingredients are well combined.
 Add the lard or shortening (cut into small pieces) and gently mix with a fork or a pastry blender.
 Keep mixing until the mixture resembles coarse oats.